 We ask that any employers who cancel any on-campus recruiting activity, including coffee chats, information sessions, and interviews, please let our team know at least 3 business days prior to your session.

 Employers that utilize CCD services are expected to report hiring statistics for Rice students.
 Information provided by employers will be reported in aggregate form only.
 Salaries offered by individual employers will not be reported, nor will the names of the students they hire.

 The CCD makes its interviewing facilities and position-listing services available to employers who do not unlawfully discriminate in the selection of candidates on the basis of national origin, race, religion, gender, sexual orientation, age, disability, or any other basis prohibited by applicable law.

 Because Rice has the privilege to educate outstanding individuals of varying backgrounds, employers may encounter an international student on their interview schedule.
 U.S. laws and regulations require certain treatment of international students.
 Screening candidates based on citizenship or national origin is prohibited.

 Any employer who makes use of University facilities or services must agree to abide by this policy.
 If interviewing students, employers must speak to student interviewees in good faith and to refrain from questioning students regarding the above protected classifications.

 The Center for Career Development (CCD) adheres to the National Association of Colleges and Employers (NACE) policy on recruiting that requires all recruiting activity (including all presentations, interview sessions, and employer-sponsored events on- or off-campus) to be alcohol-free.

 The CCD reserves the right to enact consequences for violations of any of these policies.
 Violations and their consequences will be reviewed on a case-by-case basis.
-Consequences include loss of access to Handshake, loss of support for on-campus recruiting, and flagging employers on Handshake for violations.
+Consequences include loss of access to 12twenty, loss of support for on-campus recruiting, and flagging employers for violations.